-Server and File Path: Click the server and Path Information dialog box.
+Server and File Path: Click the () icon to display the Server and Path Information dialog box.
 Configure the following options.

-Server Object, IP, or DNS: Click the sicon to browse for and select the object of the Primary Server or the device that is promoted to the Imaging Server role.
-You can also specify the IP address or the DNS name of the Primary Server or of the device that is promoted to the Imaging Server role.

-Ensure that the DNS server is up and running, and the DNS name is successfully resolved before configuring this option.

-Directory Path on Server: Click the icon to browse for and select the \contentrepo\images directory.
+- Server Object, IP, or DNS: Click the [a] icon to browse for and select the object of the Primary Server or the device that is promoted to the Imaging Server role.
+You can also specify the IP address or the DNS name of the Primary Server or of the device that is promoted to the Imaging Server role. - Ensure that the DNS server is up and running, and the DNS name is successfully resolved before configuring this option. - Directory Path on Server: Click the icon to browse for and select the \content-repo\images directory.

-All ZENworks images must be stored in %ZENWORKS\HOME%\work\content-repo\images on the Windows Primary Server and in /var/opt/novell/zenworks/content-repo/ images on the Linux Primary Server.
+All ZENworks images must be stored in $ZENWORKS\HOME\%\work\content-repo\images$ on the Windows Primary Server and in /var/opt/novell/zenworks/content-repo/images on the Linux Primary Server.
 If you are unable to browse to this directory, then you must manually specify the complete path of the directory.
-For example, C:\Program Files\Novell\ZENworks\work\content-repo\images on Windows and /var/opt/ novell/zenworks/content-repo/images on Linux.
+For example, C:\Program Files\Novell\ZENworks\work\content-repo\images on Windows and /var/opt/novell/zenworks/content-repo/images on Linux.